A Foodcentric Life

 Ingredients

-• ¼ teaspoon granulated garlic or a clove of finely chopped fresh garlic
+• ¼ teaspoon granulated or powdered garlic or 1 small fresh clove, zested very fine

 Instructions

 • Start by making your butter.
-You can mix it by hand in small bowl or whirl it together in the small bowl of a food processor.
+Be sure it's a room temperature before you start.
+If it's cold, place in the microwave on a very low heat setting for 15-20 seconds until soft, but do not melt it.
 Combine butter through salt (if using) until smooth.
-Refrigerate until serving.
-Let it stand a little while at room temperature so it spreads on easily while the corn is hot.
+If using at a later time, refrigerate until before serving.
+Let it stand a little while at room temperature so it spreads easily while the corn is hot.

 Notes